 My extensive volunteer work has also contributed to my capacity and drive to excel in your DNP Program.
 Nothing fulfilled me as much as the countless hours that I dedicated to the Wounded Hero Foundation arranging for care packages to wounded soldiers; the National Military Family Association (NMFA) serving as a liaison in the community for information and resources for new military families.
 One experience in particular provided me with special insight into the struggles of military families as I served as a judge for an essay contest of the writings of military spouses.
 Working with the Wounded Warrior Fundraisers and Project Operation Coming Home helped me to develop invaluable strategic skills most useful for moving wounded warriors and their families into a different home or putting things in storage when they have to travel to a distant hospital for extensive treatment.
 Serving as a Guardian Ad Litem with the group XXXX for a Child also propelled me forward as a nurse who will always have a very special place in her heart for abused and/or neglected children.

 We live in XXXX, XX, home of Ft XXXX and the XXnd Airborne Division, one of the largest military installations in the country; this where I would like to serve after completing your program.
 When a service member is injured it places a tremendous stress on the family members who are abruptly forced to face up to new roles for themselves as caregivers.
 Once I am an NP, I would be able to do more for them at a VA hospital and to better respond to the great needs that exist in the face of a shortage of MDs.
 My experience will help me to be especially adept at communication between wounded warriors and their families as well as between the families and the hospital and the larger community.
 My capabilities and the natural talents that I have cultivated through nursing practice cannot reach their fruition unless I attain a Master’s Degree since RNs cannot diagnose illnesses, share in the formation of treatment plans, prescribe drugs, order diagnostic tests, gather medical histories, or even perform physical examinations.
-With the Master’s Degree and Certification, I would be able to do all if the above and this is how I long in my heart to spend the rest of my professional life.
+With the Master’s Degree and Certification in Psychiatric and Mental Health Nursing, I would be able to do all if the above and this is how I long in my heart to spend the rest of my professional life.

 Myself a military spouse, meeting the day-to-day challenges of being the wife of a wounded warrior has provided me ultimately with great strength.
 My husband suffered extensive traumatic combat injuries in Afghanistan followed by classic PTSD/Depression requiring lifetime special care.
 Thus, I have experienced the challenges that I seek to address professionally on a personal level; my experience is my inspiration.